tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

 As before, this is GitHub Desktop's way of **adding**/**staging** these changes, but they haven't yet been recorded in an official `snapshot` of your repository.
 To **commit** these changes to your repository and make an official record of them, you'll need to add a summary and click <kbd>Commit to <b>main</b></kbd>, just as we did before.

-> **Text Editors:**
->
-> When creating a plain text document, you will want to use a text editor like Atom, TextMate, TextWrangler, BBEdit, Sublime Text (Mac) or NotePad++ (Windows) instead of Microscoft Word or the default text editors.
-You will also want to make sure that you save it as plain text.
-There are a [large number of free and paid text editors available](https://en.wikipedia.org/wiki/List_of_text_editors) to choose from.
-In a pinch, you can always use TextEdit (Mac) or Notepad (Windows).

-In the context of GitHub Desktop when the application **stages** your changes in the local repository, it is similar to the **add** command on the command line interface.
+**Staging** basically means that you are making your changes ready to be committed.
 You can add several changes in the staging area, and only **commit** when you are ready.

 Since we wish to keep all the different types of changes as separate commits, we will first commit the documentation change to the README file, and then the code change in the Rscript file.